sodascience/kansenkaart_preprocessing/README.md

 After this change, run the entire file to create the cohort data set in the scratch folder!

-The cohort data set for the child mortality cohort is created using the file ‘create_cohort_data_mortality.R’, which already contains the desired input configuration `config/child_mortality.yml`.
+The cohort data set for the child mortality cohort is created using the file `create_cohort_data_mortality.R`, which already contains the desired input configuration `config/child_mortality.yml`.
 After running the entire file, the created cohort data set can be found in the scratch folder.

 # Details